 "Portugal is back on investors’ radars.
 Portugal regained its credibility," said an industry expert.
 This gained momentum in 2012, with the reform of the urban lease law.
 "The changes motivated more residential construction and renovation", although these have been aimed at the luxury market, says the study, titled Emerging Trends Europe.
-"This will have to change, since we can not build just for millionaires," says one of the investors interviewed.
+"This will have to change, since we cannot build just for millionaires," says one of the investors interviewed.

-On the other hand, the market is reinvigorated by the high return that Lisbon offers.
+On the other hand, the market is reinvigorated by the high return that Lisbon property for sale offers.
 "The prime business areas of the city are near the top in Europe, with nearly 5% rates of return," notes PwC.
 "In less known areas, there is more room to grow and add value," adds the report.